 Flex money left over at the end of the first semester will roll-over to the second semester.
 Unused blocks will not roll-over between academic years.

 Students will be allowed to change their board plans during the first four weeks of the term.
 Board changes will be prorated to reflect the change.
 Flex dollars will also be prorated.

 Tuition Pay Plan - ADMINISTERED BY CASHNET, A BLACKBOARD INC. COMPANY -PHONE: (877) 821-0625

 The College offers a monthly payment plan for those who prefer to budget the annual cost of tuition, room, board and fees in monthly installments.

-The TuitionPay Plan is administered by Higher One and provides a way to pay educational expenses through manageable monthly installments.
-The TuitionPay Plan may be tailored to cover all or part of the financial obligations for the academic year.
+Both our annual and semester plans provide a way to pay educational expenses through manageable monthly installments.
+These plans may be tailored to cover all or part of the financial obligations for the academic year.
 It is not a loan.
 Thus, there are no interest charges.
-The only cost is an annual non-refundable enrollment fee of $55 for the year.
-With the Plan, monthly installments can be automatically deducted from a designated checking account or charged to a credit card (a convenience fee will be charged for credit card payments.)
+The only cost is a non-refundable enrollment fee of either $55.00 or $45.00 depending on which plan you choose.
+With the plan, monthly installments can be automatically deducted from a designated checking account or charged to a credit card (a convenience fee will be charged for credit card payments).
 This eliminates the worry of remembering to make payments each month and avoids the assessment of late fees.
 Of course, monthly installments can be billed directly.
 Prepayments may occur at any time without penalty.